 A (John): Yes, absolutely.
 People expect compliance from larger financial institutions, retail banking, and online – you expect to have to provide a photo ID or, KYC information.
-Most consumers are not aware the suspicious activity reports are being written based on how they’re betting at the table, and monitoring customer behavior etc. It’s about compliance that enables the casino to stay in business.
+Most consumers are not aware that suspicious activity reports (SARs) are being written based on how they’re betting at the table, and monitoring customer behavior, etc. It’s about compliance that enables the casino to stay in business.

 If you have good compliance people, you should be able to present it to senior leadership in a way, “Hey, you know, we need to do this.
 We need to train people really well.
 We know that our casino has great standards and we want compliance to have those same standards so that when you deal with the regulatory board, there are no issues with compliance.”